Elias Rahbani

-Beginnings
+Early life

 Rahbani was born into a musical family.
 His older siblings were Assi and Mansour, known as the Rahbani brothers.
 He studied music at the Lebanese Academy (1945–1958) and did his specialization at the National Music College from 1955 to 1956.
 His older brothers also arranged private lessons for him for almost ten years, under the supervision of French music professors.

 In 1957, at the age of nineteen, Rahbani wanted to continue his musical studies in Moscow but injured his right hand, which meant the end of his dreams of becoming a major piano player.
 He later trained with his left hand and concentrated on music composition instead.

 Career

 In 1958, Rahbani had his break, at the age of twenty, when the Arabic Service of the BBC contacted him about composing forty songs and writing the soundtracks to thirteen BBC Arabic radio productions.
 In 1962, he wrote "Ma Ahlaha" (ما أحلاها) for Lebanese singer Nasri Shamseddine and became a program director and musical consultant for Radio Lebanon, where he also met his future wife, Nina Khalil.
 The couple married and stayed together for the rest of their lives.
 Rahbani stayed at Radio Lebanon until 1972 but also continued his career as a record producer with a number of record companies in Lebanon.
 At the beginning of the Lebanese Civil War in 1976, he moved to Paris.

 Rahbani has to his record hundreds of successful Lebanese and pan-Arab music, some in foreign musical adaptations, but mostly in Arabic music.
-Of his foreign songs, some notable titles include "La Guerre est finie", sung by Lebanese Armenian singer Manuel Menengichian and "Mory", a sea song sung by Lebanese singer Sammy Clark.
+Of his foreign songs, some notable titles include "La Guerre est finie", sung by Lebanese Armenian singer Manuel Menengichian and "Mory", a sea song sung by Lebanese singer Sami Clark.

 Rahbani accused Saber Rebaï of plagiarizing his music with the song "Atahadda al 'aalam" (أتحدى العالم).
 When the songwriter Khaled Bakri and his record company, Rotana Records, denied the charges, Rahbani filed a lawsuit, in which a committee of musicians noted similarities between the Saber Rebai song and Rahbani's musical score "Nina Maria", and ordered Rotana Records to withdraw the album and add credits to Rahbani.

 Rahbani has written numerous songs for Fairuz and Sabah.
 Other Rahbani compositions have been sung by Wadih Safi, Melhem Barakat, Nasri Shamseddine, Majida El Roumi, and contemporary singers including Julia Boutros, Pascale Sakr, and Haifa Wehbe.

 In 1996, Rahbani published the poetry collection Nafizat el Omr (A window to my life).
 In 2001, he composed a song for the Organisation internationale de la Francophonie summit held in Beirut, Lebanon.